 The principal reserves the right to suspend a student for a disciplinary infraction and/or consistent or serious disregard of school policies.
 This also includes the behavior of parents and family members.
 The principal also reserves the right to suspend a student in the event his/her parent(s)/guardian(s) demonstrate a consistent or serious disregard of school policies.
 The suspension will last until a parental conference can be arranged.
 Suspension lengths are determined by the principal.
 These range from one day to one week - depending on the severity of an act.
 Any student who is suspended is prohibited from participation in any school activity on or off campus.
 The student is prohibited from being on school property until a conference has been held with the parent(s)/guardian(s).
-In the event of a student suspension that results from parent(s)/guardian(s) demonstrating consistent or serious disregard of school policies, the parent(s)/guardian(s) may also be prohibited from being on school property during the suspension.
+In the event of a student suspension that results from parent(s)/guardian(s) may also be prohibited from being on school property during the suspension.
 Suspensions are either in-school or out-of-school depending on the offense.
-Parent(s)/guardian(s)of tuition students are responsible for tuition during a student suspension.
+Parent(s)/guardian(s) of tuition students are responsible for tuition during a student suspension.